Curtis004/ee-tech-test/manual/Functional Testing Spec.md

 # Manual Testing Spec

-**NOTE: I wouldn't normally use markdown to write up this sort of thing, you'd hope there would be appropriate tooling.. but if not I'd enforce getting some.**
+**NOTE: I wouldn't normally use markdown to write up this sort of thing, you'd hope there would be appropriate tooling.. but if not I'd recommend getting some.**

 ## User Stories